 - Semester of choice: Select your first-choice term for the program to which you are applying.
 If you are not able to participate in an alternate semester, be sure to provide your reason(s) within the application questionnaire.

-- Advising Dean and DUS approvals: Applicants other than freshmen must schedule separate meetings with the Director of Undergraduate Studies (DUS) of their major(s) AND an associate/assistant dean.
+- Advising dean and DUS approvals: Applicants other than freshmen must schedule separate meetings with the director of undergraduate studies (DUS) of their major(s) and/or an advising dean.
 Most schools and colleges set deadlines for granting approvals.

 - Students living on-campus: please identify your Rector